aptech/docs/docs/plotsetygridpen.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("scatter");

-    // Set grid to on the major X-axis ticks only plotSetYGrid(&myPlot, "major");
+    // Set grid to on the major x-axis ticks only plotSetYGrid(&myPlot, "major");

     // Set grid line to be 0.5 px, black, and dashed